13 Best Ultralight Backpacks

 We found the Dyneema® material to be very light and durable.
 However, Dyneema does wear down over time.
 After a single thru-hike, we’ve found this material will develop tiny holes in high-wear areas, such as the back panel.
 These tiny holes make the waterproof materials and construction of this pack slightly irrelevant.
 For being so expensive, we wish the pack would last longer.

 We didn’t find this pack’s hip belt to be the most comfortable during testing, either.
 We loved the robust frame for handling heavier loads.
 All things considered, this is our pick if you need a durable and waterproof lightweight backpack.
+Read our in-depth review on the Windrider here.

 For other sizes, check out the smaller 2400 and the larger 4400.
-For other configurations, check out the Southwest, Junction, and NorthRim.
+For other configurations, check out the Southwest, Junction, and NorthRim

 Most Breathable Ultralight Backpack: